hetalang/heta-specifications/syntax.md

     };
     ```

-## Shortened format of action statement
+## Shortened Format of Action Statement

-1. To simplify code reading/writing there are several types of statement parts.
-They describe the commonly used properties in compact form, see [Classes](./classes) description.
+1. To simplify code reading and writing, there are several types of statement parts that describe commonly used properties in a compact form.
+See the [Classes](./classes) description for details.

-1. The **Index** describes identifiers: `id` and `space` of components.
-The example if indexes are: `space::id` or just `id` for nameless space.
+1. **Index** describes identifiers, such as `id` and `space` for components.
+The examples if indexes are: `space::id` or just `id` for nameless space.

     Example:
     ```heta